Islandora/documentation/README.md

 If you would like to contribute, please get involved with the [Islandora Fedora 4 Interest Group](https://github.com/Islandora/Islandora-Fedora4-Interest-Group).
 We love to hear from you!

+If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
+Please see the [Contributors](http://islandora.ca/resources/contributors) pages on Islandora.ca for more information.

 ## License

 [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)